anoopctkm/machine-learning/projects/capstone/report.md

 - IMDB movie id was linked to ratings by merging separate datasets.
 - Movies not appearing in the IMDB data set were removed.
 - Users who made fewer than 1000 ratings were dropped.

-In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
-From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
-Questions to ask yourself when writing this section:
-- _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
-- _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
-- _If no preprocessing is needed, has it been made clear why?_

 ### Implementation